metmuseum-medialab/colorthetemple/README.md

 Follow these steps if you are setting up a new computer from scratch.
 This includes setup & compilation of the main frontend C++ application, setup of the Spacebrew backend, and setup of MadMapper for calibrating projector output.

-If this is already set up and you are looking for daily startup procedures, jump to the next section.
+If this is already set up and you are looking for daily startup procedures, jump to the **Daily start procedures** section.

 ## Compile the openFrameworks presentation app